ColleagueRiley/OpenGL-Context-Creation/README.md

 Now that the list is created, it can be used to create the pixel format.

 #### GLX
-GLX Handles this by creating an array of `GLXFBConfig` based on the attitudes.
+GLX Handles this by creating an array of `GLXFBConfig` based on the attributes.

 ```c
         i32 fbcount;